theheking/intro-to-command-line-hpc/practical_overview/7A_Writing_Scripts_workingwithdata.md

 Can you (a) check what the two output files are, (b) what they contain using `head` or `cat` and (c) what is the difference between them?

-Transferring Data Between your Local Machine and NCI GADI (there and back again)
+Transferring Data Between your Local Machine and NCI Gadi (there and back again)
 ----------------------------------------------------------------------

 ### Uploading Data to your Virtual Machine with scp